metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

-- `expect_match` (Boolean) ExpectMatch defines whether the request must positively match the matchcriteria in order to generate a descriptor entry (i.e. true), or notmatch the match criteria in order to generate a descriptor entry (i.e. false).The default is true.
+- `expect_match` (Boolean) ExpectMatch defines whether the request must positively match the match criteria in order to generate a descriptor entry (i.e. true), or not match the match criteria in order to generate a descriptor entry (i.e. false).
+The default is true.
-- `headers` (Attributes List) Headers is a list of 1+ match criteria to apply against the requestto determine whether to populate the descriptor entry or not. (see [below for nested schema](#nestedatt--spec--runtime_settings--rate_limit_service--default_global_rate_limit_policy--descriptors--entries--request_header_value_match--headers))
+- `headers` (Attributes List) Headers is a list of 1+ match criteria to apply against the request to determine whether to populate the descriptor entry or not. (see [below for nested schema](#nestedatt--spec--runtime_settings--rate_limit_service--default_global_rate_limit_policy--descriptors--entries--request_header_value_match--headers))
 - `value` (String) Value defines the value of the descriptor entry.

 <a id="nestedatt--spec--runtime_settings--rate_limit_service--default_global_rate_limit_policy--descriptors--entries--request_header_value_match--headers"></a>